'Something Is Wrong On the Internet' - Slashdot

 medium.com (Score:2)

 Did somebody bring Happy Tree Friends back?
-(Score:4, Funny)
+(Score:5, Funny)

 (Here is some older example: https://www.youtube.com/watch?... [youtube.com] )